NightmareNight-em/puppeteer-scrapes/README.md

-# finbox-scrapes
+# puppeteer-scrapes
-Scraping and Getting a Product from Amazon
+Scraping and Getting a Product HTML from Amazon

 ### Tech Stack
 - `Node.js`